Lawn Pests

 Control

-Leatherjackets can be controlled in early spring or late fall.
+Leatherjackets are best controlled in late fall.
 Contact Kendall Lawn Care for proper diagnosis and control options.

 Sod Webworm